harmandeveloperprogram/hkwirelesshdsdkdoc/docs/_build/html/_sources/architecture-overview.txt

 Visibility of Speakers
 ------------------------

-Any speakers in a network are visible to source devices (iOS devices) if a source device successfully initializes the HKWControlHandler when it starts up.
+Any speakers in a network are visible to source devices (mobile devices or Hub speaker) if a source device is successfully initialized when it starts up.
 Source device can be multiple.
 This means, even in the case that a speaker is being used by a source device, the status of each speaker is also visible to all other source devices in the network, once they are successfully initialized with HKWControlHandler.

 For example, as described in the figure below, let's assume that Speaker-A and Speaker-B are being used by Source A, and Speaker-D and Speaker-E are being used by Source B. Once Source A and Source B initialize HKWControlHandler, then all the speakers from Speaker-A to Speaker-E are also visible both to Source A and Source B. Therefore, it is possible for Source A to add Speaker-D to its on-going playback session, even if it is being used by Source B. In this case, Speaker-D stops playing the audio stream from Source B, and join the on-going playback audio stream from Source A.